-sft crsh ctrl thus unfolds, unfurls, suspends, and drapes in ways that challenges conventional understanding and expectation of materials.
-Its components signal tensions of resistance, and notions of non-occurrence.
+sft crsh ctrl thus unfolds, unfurls, suspends, and drapes in ways that challenge conventional understanding and expectation of materials.
+Its components signal a sense of precarity, tensions of resistance, and notions of non-occurrence.
 It is an installation of 'surfaces' as developed and explored through material form and transformation, and challenges the viewer to disengage from their instinct to rationalise. sft crsh ctrl guides the visitor towards feelings of unease and uncertainty, and in doing so reveals the complexity of being dependent on logic.